-Sample KMZ30 is a mylonite, consisting of approximately 30% 0.1-0.8 mm-sized rounded plagioclase and hornblende clasts in a matrix of very fine-grained (5-25 μm) mylonitized plagioclase, chlorite, epidote and quartz (Figs. 3c, 4d).
-Chlorite and prismatic epidote are the main fabric-defining minerals whereas quartz, plagioclase and hornblende grains are elongated parallel to the fabric (Fig. 4d, e).
-Chlorite and epidote preferentially occur in the pressure shadows of plagioclase and hornblende clasts (Fig. 4d, e), whereas small cavities are present at grain boundary irregularities (e.g. Fig. 4f).
+Sample KMZ30 is a mylonite, consisting of approximately 30 % 0.20.1-0.8 mm-sized rounded plagioclase and hornblende clasts in a matrix of mylonitized hornblende, chloritevery fine-grained (5-25 μm) mylonitized plagioclase, chlorite, epidote and quartz (Fig.Figs 3c).
+Some recognisable hornblende occurs as 0.1-0.2 mm-sized rounded clasts, but most hornblende occurs as extremely fine grains in the mylonitic matrix.
+The presence of fine epidote and sphene in the mylonitic matrix was only detected by electron microprobe., 4d).
+Chlorite and prismatic epidote are the main fabric-defining minerals and quartz, plagioclase and hornblende grains are elongated parallel to the fabric (Fig. 4d,e).
+Chlorite and epidote preferentially occur in the pressure shadows of plagioclase and hornblende clasts (Fig. 4d,e), whereas small cavities are present at grain boundary irregularities (e.g. Fig. 4f).

-3.2 Mineral chemistry
+3.2 Mineral Chemistry

-Mineral compositions were determined using a JEOL JXA-8100 electron microprobe housed at the University of Cape Town.
-Analyses were carried out using a 15 kV acceleration voltage, 20 nA probe current and 2 to 3 $\mu$ m spot size.
-Counting times were 5 s for both backgrounds and 10 s for peaks on all elements.
+- Mineral compositions were determined using a JEOL JXA-8100 electron microprobe housed at the University of Cape Town.
+Analyses were carried out using a 15 kV acceleration voltage, 20 nA probe current and 2 to 3 μm spot size.
+Counting times were 5 seconds for both backgrounds and 10 seconds for peaks on all elements.
+Data were processed with ZAF matrix corrections and reduced using the PAP procedure.
 Compositions were quantified using natural mineral standards.
-Representative mineral compositions for the three samples are presented in Table 1.

-All samples show the same trends in mineral compositions, with the amphibole in all samples being hornblende (sensu lato), with appreciable Al and Na content (1.5-2 and 0.2-0.25 cations per formula unit respectively) and $X{\rm Fe}$ of

-0.47-0.65 (Table 1).
-Large plagioclase grains in all samples exhibit moderate compositional zonation, with anorthite-rich cores grading to more albite-rich rims.
-Core compositions of $X{\rm an}=0.68,\,0.59$ and 0.47 are observed in the different samples, whereas plagioclase rims are consistently oligoclase with $X{\rm an}=0.2$ -0.25 (Table 1).
-The composition of strongly recrystallized plagioclase, such as in the foliated matrix of KMZ29 and KMZ30 is the same as that of the oligoclase rims found on large grains.
+Representative mineral compositions for the three samples are presented in Table 1. - All samples show the same trends in mineral compositions, with the amphibole in all samples being hornblende (sensu lato), with appreciable Al and Na content (1.5-2 and 0.2-0.25 cations per formula unit, respectively), and $X{\rm Fe}$ of 0.47-0.65 (Table 1).
+Plagioclase Large plagioclase grains in all samples exhibit a core-to-rim-moderate compositional zonation, with anorthite-rich cores grading to more albite-rich rims.
+Core compositions of $X{\rm an}$ = 0.68, 0.59 and 0.47 are observed in the different samples, whereas plagioclase rims are consistently oligoclase with $X{\rm an}$ = 0.2-0.25 (Table 1).
+The composition of strongly recrystallised plagioclase, such as in the foliated matrix of KMZ29 and KMZ30 is the same as that of the oligoclase rims found on large grains.
 Chlorite has $X{\rm Fe}$ of 0.5-0.66, mimicking that of hornblende and indicating that the variation in $X{\rm Fe}$ between samples is likely controlled by the bulk composition (see also Table 2).
 Epidote has a pistacite (Fe3+/Al + Fe3+) content of 0.17-0.3.

-3.3 Inferred equilibrium mineral assemblages
+3.3 Inferred Equilibrium Mineral Assemblages

 All samples contain mineral assemblages and mineral compositions indicative of having equilibrated under amphibolite-facies metamorphic conditions.
-Some remnants of the preceding granulite-facies history of these rocks is preserved as relict textures in outcrop (Fig. 2a), and possibly in the composition of anorthite-rich plagioclase cores (Table 1), but overall these rocks have been pervasively re-equilibrated (and likely rehydrated) during retrogression.
-The current equilibrium assemblage in all samples is interpreted to consist of hornblende, plagioclase with $X{\rm an} \sim 0.25$ , chlorite, epidote, sphene and quartz.
-The petrography and microstructures indicate that much of this assemblage crystallized synkinematically, as illustrated by the preferential occurrence of chlorite and epidote in the pressure shadows of larger grains (Fig. 4b-e).
-Similarly, pre-existing hornblende and plagioclase were pervasively recrystallized and their compositions re-equilibrated during KMZ-related shearing.
+Some remnants of the preceding granulite-facies history of these rocks is preserved as relict textures in outcrop (Fig. 2a), and possibly in the composition of anorthite-rich plagioclase cores (Table 1), but overall these rocks have been pervasively re-equilibrated (and likely re-hydrated) during retrogression.
+The current equilibrium assemblage in all samples is interpreted to consist of hornblende, plagioclase with $X{\rm an} \sim 0.20$ , chlorite, epidote, sphene and quartz.
+Given that this assemblage has experienced.
+The petrography and microstructures indicate that much of this assemblage crystallised syn-kinematically, as illustrated by the preferential occurrence of chlorite and epidote in the pressure shadows of larger grains (Fig. 4b-e).
+Similarly, pre-existing hornblende and plagioclase were pervasively re-crystallised and their compositions re-equilibrated during KMZ-related shearing to varying degrees, from being unaffected by it in sample.